shsagir/play-area-sync/docs/remote-ssh-execution-pro.md

 ## Problem

-With fortrabbits Pro Stack you [deploy with Git](/deployment).
+With fortrabbits [Pro Stack Apps](app-pro) you [deploy with Git](/deployment).
 But sometimes SSH access to your App can be helpful as well. fortrabbit Apps have [ephemeral storage](quirks#toc-ephemeral-storage) and a horizontal scalable infrastructure.
 This allows great performance and grants high availability.
 One trade off is that full SSH access is not feasible.

 ## Solution